onqtam/headjack/src/introduction/data_centric.md

 Headjack is a weird amalgamation inspired by everything above - it provides human-readable & persistent [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) for self-authenticating data (with [Merkle proofs](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5) & the blockchain) along with the means for its retrieval without forcing a specific way ([IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) is just one option).
 It acts as the web-scale global index used to check the authenticity of documents (requires consulting with the chain), ownership of names, key management & sequence of events throughout time.
 It is an addressability layer on top of the current host-centric internet technologies.

+TODO: move the bullishness to the ambition page

 It is an informational gravity well with a strong network effect that would suck all data to be cryptographically anchored to it, coupled with identity, names, authorization management, connections & sequencing - giving birth to the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) where argument from cryptography begins superseding argument from authority - truth anyone can computationally verify.